ibesora/Leaflet.Quadtree/README.md

 > Leaflet plugin that implements a quadtree for efficient retrieval of visible features' properties

 To see the plugin in action just click one of the following links:
 * __Huge number of elements:__ 1 million markers are created in random places and the quadtree is used to fetch the visible ones and add them to the map when it's moved.
-You can find the demo [here](https://ibesora.github.io/Leaflet.Quadtree/demos/1M/demo.html)
+You can find the demo [here](https://ibesora.github.io/Leaflet.Quadtree/demos/1M/demo.html) (__Alert:__ The browser tab might report itself as not working when creating the markers, just wait for it to finish)
 * __Visible feature properties retrieval:__ Sample data is loaded into the map and the quadtree is used to efficiently crawl the features of each visible element.
 You can find the demo [here](https://ibesora.github.io/Leaflet.Quadtree/demos/cullingGeoJSON/demo.html)
 * __Marker culling:__ On each click a numbered marker is created, the quadtree is updated and the visible elements' numbers are shown.
 You can find the demo [here](https://ibesora.github.io/Leaflet.Quadtree/demos/culling/demo.html)
 * __Quadtree construction:__ On each click a marker is created and the resulting quadtree is shown.
 You can find the demo [here](https://ibesora.github.io/Leaflet.Quadtree/demos/drawTree/demo.html)